Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 UMass Stats and Trends

-- UMass' games this season have eclipsed the over/under three times in six opportunities (50%).
+- UMass' games this season have gone over the total in three out of six opportunities (50%).

-- This year the Minutemen have turned the ball over 10 times, four more than the Seminoles' takeaways (6).
+- The Minutemen have turned the ball over four more times (10 total) than the Seminoles have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.